 How we do it: Beginner Dead Bug

-- Lay on your back with right leg straight out and left leg bent at the knee.
-Foot is flat on the floor about 15-20cm from your bottom.
+- Lay on your back with your right leg straight out and your left leg bent at the knee.
+The foot is flat on the floor about 15-20cm from your bottom.

 - Place the palm of the right hand under the small (arch) of the lower back.